 YES, the Head of Household must participate in the program for other family members to participate.
-The head of household must seek, obtain and maintain employment during the term of the contract.
-The Head of Household must also sign the Contract of Participation and the Individual Training and Service Plan.
+The participating household members must seek, obtain and maintain employment during the term of the contract.
+All participating household members must also sign the Contract of Participation and the Individual Training and Service Plan.

 ARE THERE ANY BENEFITS OF BECOMING A FSS PARTICIPANT?

 YES!!
-Not only will you learn to be independent of governmental assistance, the Housing Authority will open an Escrow Account on your behalf.
+Not only will you learn to be independent of governmental assistance such as TANF, the Housing Authority will open an Escrow Account on your behalf.
 The account will not be opened until; your rent goes up because you had an increase in your earned income.
 The amount deposited into this account is usually the difference between what your rent was when you signed the FSS contract and what your rent was increased to after your rent change.

 WHEN WILL I BE ELIGIBLE TO RECEIVE FUNDS FROM THE ESCROW ACCOUNT?

-You will be entitled to the full amount of the Escrow account plus the interest, ONLY when you complete your Individual Training and Service Plan (within 5 years with a possible 2 year extension), and all family members must be free of any governmental assistance for at least 12 consecutive months prior to the expiration of the contract, as well as you have complied with all the terms of the lease and family obligations under the Section 8 Program.
+You will be entitled to the full amount of the Escrow account plus the interest, ONLY when you complete your Individual Training and Service Plan (within 5 years with a possible 2 year extension), and all family members remained free of any governmental assistance such as TANF for at least 12 consecutive months prior to the expiration of the contract, as well as you have complied with all the terms of the lease and family obligations under the Section 8 Program.